 Let’s give it up for the teachers!
 Teachers had to adjust to working from home which can be difficult for such a hands-on job and parents can benefit from Learning Resources and Virtual Trips.
 From what is seen in NYC, the teachers have stepped up and not allowed the pandemic to foil their lessons.
 It has opened parents’ eyes to all of the work teachers do in the classroom each day that isn’t seen at home.
 Writing the plans, gathering, and sharing the materials is just the tip of the iceberg.

 How do you keep kids interested and engaged?

 How do you explain the lessons in a way they can relate, understand, and absorb the knowledge?

 Oof.
 I don’t know, so I spoke with someone who does…a friend, an expert, and an NYC Teacher.

 While home-schooling, be mindful that kids learn by doing so let them experiment!
 Your instinct may be telling you to jump in and give answers.
 Instead, help your kids learn by giving them instructions and letting them find solutions on their own.
 When they get frustrated – or you get frustrated – take a break.
-Spending break time on-screen doesn’t have to be mindless, we’ve included Virtual Trips below that are also educational plus off-screen activities to help build confidence and promote positive mental health.
+Spending break time on-screen doesn’t have to be mindless, check out Learning Resources and Virtual Trips below.
+Educational help plus off-screen activities to help build confidence, and promote positive mental health.